Liz Cheney: Early life and education

 Elizabeth Lynne Cheney was born on July 28, 1966, in Madison, Wisconsin.
-She is the elder of two daughters of former vice president Dick Cheney and former second lady Lynne Cheney (née Vincent).
+She is the elder of two daughters of former vice president Dick Cheney and former second lady Lynne Cheney.
 At the time of her birth, her parents were studying at the University of Wisconsin–Madison.
 Her younger sister, Mary Cheney, was also born in Madison.
 Cheney attended part of sixth and seventh grade in Casper, Wyoming, while her father campaigned for Congress.
 The family divided its time between Casper and Washington, D.C., in the 1970s through the 1980s, following her father's election to Congress.
 In 1984 Cheney graduated from McLean High School in suburban Washington, D.C., where she was a cheerleader.
 In 1988, Cheney received her B.A. in political science in from Colorado College, her mother's alma mater, where she wrote a senior thesis entitled "The Evolution of Presidential War Powers."
 She received her J.D. degree from the University of Chicago Law School in 1996.
 While there, she also took courses in Middle Eastern history at the Oriental Institute.